syasini/AstroPaint/paper/paper.md

 # Overview

 `AstroPaint` is a python package for simulating and visualizing mock maps of astrophysical signals.
-The code takes in a halo catalog and the radial profile of an astrophysical signal from the user, then combines the two to paint a whole-sky mock
+The primary use case of the code is to combine an input halo catalog and the radial profile of an astrophysical effect to paint a whole-sky mock
-    map of the observable at
+    map of the signal/observable at
-    high resolution (see the workflow section for details ). `AstroPaint` also contains a
+    arbitrary resolution (see the workflow section for details ). `AstroPaint` also contains a
-     variety of methods that
+     variety of tools that
-     facilitate analysis routines such as data filtering, map manipulation , and cutout stacking.
-The package has an Object-Oriented design and runs in parallel, making it both easy to use and scale for production of high resolution
+     facilitate analysis routines such as catalog filtering, map manipulation , and cutout stacking.
+The package has an Object-Oriented design and runs in parallel, making it both easy to use and ready to scale for production of high resolution
        maps with large underlying catalogs.
+Although the package has been primarily developed to simulate signals pertinent to galaxy clusters , its application extends to halos of arbitrary size or even point sources.

 ![Map of the Birkinshaw-Gull effect painted with AstroPaint on top of the